Things to Do near Couston Lakes

 Edinburgh Zoo

 A fantastic day out for all the family, Edinburgh Zoo is home to over 1,000 fabulous animals, including the UK's only giant pandas.
 The Zoo is situated in beautiful parkland settings and includes fabulous flamingos, cute koalas and cheeky chimpanzees.
-Plenty of talks everyday by expert keepers and you don't want to miss the world famous penguin parade.
+Plenty of talks everyday by expert keepers and you don't want to miss the world-famous penguin parade.
 Just 15 miles from Couston Lakes!

 Kelpies